 These ‘hyper’ foot pockets are the foot pockets we use on our monofins.
 They contain the same comfortable micropore lining inside and optional arch support as our lighter bifins foot pockets.
 Differences include an additional amount of rubber to build this new form and a 30° angle attachment to the blade to help you perform a stronger back kick.
 Additionally, the foot pockets have more of a ‘spring-like’ effect due to the additional volume of rubber and optimized stiffness of fiberglass inserts in the foot pockets.
 These features give you more distance with each kick and a better transition of energy from the feet to the blade.

 The PRO Hyper Bifins Carbon feature a lightweight and responsive carbon blade, giving extra propulsion to your kick, along with a slight adjustment to the blade layers and shape to support this new foot pocket type.
 The soft and medium stiffness options are ideal for freedivers who use an ankle-driven technique that focuses on an efficient front and back kick.
-The medium-hard and hard stiffnesses will be more powerful and engage the quads more.
 Available in 6 bold accent colors.

-For a full guide on each customization option and to understand what is right for you, see the ‘Size and Configuration Guide’ section below.
+For a full guide on each customization option and to understand what is right for you, see the ‘Size and Customization Guide’ section below.

 A 1-year limited warranty applies.
 Please note that defects or damage to the equipment caused by improper or incorrect use or insufficient/improper maintenance and product care will render our Warranty Policy null and void.

 Standard Molchanovs Hand-Built Foot Pocket Sizing

 Please note: If you have a noticeable size difference between each foot, wider feet, or especially high or low arches, we suggest ordering custom foot pockets.
 Follow the ‘Custom Hand-Built Foot Pocket Measurement Guide’ guide below to measure your feet correctly.